swenson/pizza/README.md

 Missing features
 ----------------

-There a few features that are missing to make this a full-featured geocoder
+There are a few features that are missing to make this a full-featured geocoder:

 * Expansion of abbreviations where necessary (e.g., Col Gateway Dr => Columbia Gateway Dr)
 * Contraction of abbreviations (e.g., Columbia Gateway Drive => Columbia Gateway Dr)
 * Nearest neighbor street name match (e.g., 920 NW 15th => 920 NW 15th St)
 * Spell correction of streets, cities
+* Suggestions of streets, cities, addresses.
+* Many more.

+Pull requests accepted.

 Running
 =======